 It was the Europe of 1938 with Mr. Neville Chamberlain’s appeasement in full swing and marching over the bodies of nations, betrayed and crushed, to the final scene that was staged at Munich.
 There I entered into this Europe of conflict by flying straight to Barcelona.
 There I remained for five days and watched the bombs fall nightly from the air.
 There I saw much else that impressed me powerfully; and there, in the midst of want and destruction and ever-impending disaster, I felt more at peace with myself than anywhere else in Europe.
 There was light there, the light of courage and determination and of doing something worthwhile.

 The quote is from Nehru’s autobiograpahy Toward Freedom: From here

-Grave of photographer Gerda Taro, Peré Lachaise cemetery, París.
+The sorry state of the grave of photographer Gerda Taro, Peré Lachaise cemetery, París.
 Taro came to Spain with Robert Capa in August 1936 and together they set out to depict the war and revolution.
 She was tragically killed when a republican armoured vehicle accidentally crushed her during a retreat in the Brunete battle on 26 July 1937.
-Found on Twitter (@PirataRoja_RpBk)
+Photo from here

 Letty Abraham from Baghdad.
 Via here